dgpetrie/draft-petrie-vcon/vcon_charter.md

   * Data Owner/Consumer to Analysis or Storage Services
   * Analysis Services to Data Consumer

-The Communication System is an application, service or system which is able to capture the the conversation metadata and the conversation.
+The Communication System is an application, service or system which is able to capture the conversation metadata and the conversation.
-The Analysis Services will add data to existing conversation data container.
+The Analysis Services will add data to an existing conversation data container.
 It should be noted that these entities are not always distinct.
-For example the Communications System may also provide some analysis data.
+For example, the Communications System may also provide some analysis data.
 It should also be noted that these entities may also exist in multitude.
-For example an enterprise may have a communication system for each mode (e.g. text, message, voice, video) or for each corporate product or division.
+For example, an enterprise may have a communication system for each mode (e.g., text, message, voice, video) or for each corporate product or division.

 ## In Scope